Timeline for Filing the I-129 Form for an Nonimmigrant Worker

 Several factors could delay USCIS's receipt or processing of the I-129 petition for a nonimmigrant worker.
 These include, but are not limited to:

-• The petition could be rejected by USCIS if the forms are not complete or the filing fee is not correct.
+• The petition could be rejected by USCIS if the forms are not complete, the petition is mailed to the wrong filing address, the filing fee is not correct if payment is by check, or the attempted payment by credit card is rejected.

 • USCIS can issue a Request for Evidence (RFE) after the petition is receipted in, requiring the employer's response, which will delay processing.

-• Delays can occur at the U.S. consulate for foreign employees who are applying for their visa outside the United States.
+• Delays can occur at the U.S. consulate for employees currently abroad who are applying for their visa outside the United States.

-• The LCA might need to be resubmitted if it is not certified the first time, adding an additional seven days to the preparation period.
+• The LCA might need to be resubmitted if it is not certified the first time, adding an additional 7 days to the preparation period.

-If the I-129 petition is to extend the H-1B status of a current employee and is still pending after 240 days, the employee must stop working and remain in the United States until USCIS issues a final decision.
+If the I-129 petition is to extend the status and work authorization of a current employee and is still pending after 240 days, the employee must stop working and remain in the United States until USCIS issues a final decision.

 The employee must also stop working if USCIS denies the I-129 petition at any time during the 240-day period.
-If it starts getting close to the 240-day limit, consider making an expedite request to USCIS or upgrading to premium processing so as to avoid a gap in work authorization.
+If it starts getting close to the 240-day limit, consider making an expedite request or inquiry to USCIS if the case is beyond the posted processing time; or else upgrading to premium processing so as to avoid a gap in work authorization.

-An immigration attorney can help an employer devise a strategy for filing a timely I-129 petition that allows the employee to work on the requested start date and/or maintain continuous lawful status.
+An experienced immigration attorney can help an employer devise a strategy for filing a timely I-129 petition that allows the employee to work on the requested start date and/or maintain continuous lawful status in the United States.

 NEED IMMIGRATION HELP ?